Kulada, Ganjam

-Kulada is a small village located near Bhanjanagar of Ganjam district in Odisha.
-It is located 108 km towards North from District Headquarters Chhatrapur.
-159 km from State capital Bhubaneswar.
-Asika, Hinjilicut, Phulabani, Berhampur are the nearby Cities to Kulada.
-Odia is the native Language here.
+Kulada is a small village near Bhanjanagar of Ganjam district in Odisha.
+It is located 108 km towards North from District Headquarters Chhatrapur and 159 km from State capital Bhubaneswar.
+Asika, Hinjilicut, Phulabani, and Berhampur are the towns close to Kulada.
+Odia is the native language here.

 Geography

 It is situated to the north west of Ganjam District with a ruin fort, river Mahanadi flowing in the east and dense forest in the west side of the ruined fort.
 Bhanjanagar, Brahmapur etc. are the nearest towns / cities to Kullada village.
 It is surrounded by Belaguntha Tehsil towards East, Surada Tehsil towards South.

 Demography

 Legend speaks that during 12th century a Bhanja ruler had joined hands with a tribal leader KULA to be eradicating the foreign invasion.
 Seeing the danger from the tribe he stained the tribal leader KULA and on the same place, constructed a fort which was later known as Kulad / Kullargad.
 The original temple is at the top of the hill known as Upper Bagh Devi with 273 steps.
 Upendra Bhanja spent his term in meditation at this place.